-The Surf Life Saving movement is largely a volunteer organisation, that is run and staffed almost exclusively by volunteers (with the exception of a small number of paid full time staff).
+The Surf Life Saving movement is largely a volunteer organisation, that is run and staffed almost exclusively by volunteers (with the exception of a small number of paid full-time staff).
 Surf Life Saving Australia is organised by State, with each state being broken down into one or more Branches.
 Each Branch is in turn made up of clubs.

 There are several different pathways to membership in a Surf Life Saving Club (SLSC).

 Children aged 5 and up can join Nippers, where they learn basic surf safety and competency skills in the sand and in the water.
-Nippers also prepares children for the Surf Rescue Certificate.
+Nippers also prepare children for the Surf Rescue Certificate.
 In some cases, Nippers are able to attain a resuscitation certificate, after having undertaken a CPR course at the club.

 Join the Club

 The SRC teaches children aged 13 years and up how to become junior lifesavers, and prepares them to Patrol the beach.
 SRC holders are an active and important part of Newport’s patrolling members and perform rescues just like Bronze Medallion holders do, but are limited to manual CPR and cannot carry certain loads.
 It is not necessary for an SRC candidate to have participated in Nippers, but it certainly helps prepare them!